lucatorella/SwiftAutoLayout/README.md

 **Centering**

-Bored of long code just to center a view in its superview?
-Just use this convenience method:
+With SwiftAutolayout it's easy to center a view in its superview.

 ```
 superview.addConstraints(myView.centerInSuperview())